-Figure 3.
-A schematic diagram illustrating the calculation of the image conversion factor (ICF).
-To calculate the ICF, randomly select a 10% sample of images from the total number of images expected from the study (Step 1).
-Then, measure optic disc height in pixels from sample images (Step 2).
-Calculate the ICF using the formula: ICF= 1800 &#181;m / (Average pixel height of optic discs from sample images), where 1800 &#181;m is the estimated height of a normal optic disc (Step 3).
-As magnification effect and image resolution differ from camera to camera, it is necessary to calculate an accurate ICF for each camera used for every study.
+2.2.2.1 Click the “OD Center” button on the left function panel; the mouse cursor will be replaced by a green circle.

+2.2.2.2 Move the green circle to the center of the optic disc (OD), and left-click to fix the circle.

+2.2.3 Prompt the software to automatically place a measurement grid, construct vessel tracings and lay vessel covers (Figure 1E and 1F).

+Note: Vessel covers are measurement lines that estimate the approximate width of the internal lumens of the vessels.

+2.2.3.1 Click the “Find OD” button to prompt the software to detect the OD rim and place four concentric circles as a measurement grid, based on the position of the OD center.

+2.2.3.2 Click the “Process” button to initiate the automatic vessel tracing process.

 2.3.
-Adjust the auto-tracing results of the retinal vasculature.
-Begin the inspection from the 12 o’clock position in a clockwise manner to ensure that all vessel tracings on the image are verified.
+Adjust incorrect vessel tracings manually.
+Begin the inspection from the 12 o’clock position in a clockwise manner to ensure that all vessel tracings are verified.

 2.3.1.
 Check that the optic disc is accurately detected and the measurement grid is correctly placed.
-Adjust the measurement grid manually following steps 2.3.1.1 to 2.3.1.4, if the innermost circle does not accurately outline the optic disc rim (Figure 4A).
+Adjust the measurement grid manually following steps 2.2.2 to 2.2.3, if the innermost circle does not accurately outline the optic disc rim (Figure 4A).

-2.3.1.1 Click the “OD Center” button on the left function panel; the mouse cursor will be replaced by a green circle.

-2.3.1.2 Move the green circle to the center of the optic disc (OD), and left-click to fix the circle.

-2.3.1.3 Click the “Find OD” button to prompt the software to detect the OD rim and place a new measurement grid based on the new position of the OD center.

-2.3.1.4 Click the “Process” button to initiate the auto-tracing process of the vessels.

-2.3.2 Left click to select the vessels with incorrect vessel labels (arterioles versus venules) and click the “Vessel (T)ype” button to change the vessel type.
+2.3.2 Left click to select vessel tracing(s) labelled with incorrect vessel type (arterioles versus venules) and click the “Vessel (T)ype” button to change the vessel type.

-Note: Arterioles can be distinguished from venules based on their physiological differences.
+Note: Arterioles are labelled in red and venules are labelled in blue.
+Arterioles can be distinguished from venules based on their physiological differences.
 For example, venules are generally darker in color and wider than arterioles.
-Vessels with the same vessel type do not cross each other.
-Arterioles are labelled in red and venules are labelled in blue.
+Vessels with same vessel type usually do not cross each other.

-2.3.3 Extend the incomplete vessel tracings following steps 2.3.3.1 to 2.3.3.2 (Figure 4B).
+2.3.3 Extend incomplete vessel tracings following steps 2.3.3.1 to 2.3.3.2 (Figure 4B).

 2.3.3.1 Use the cursor to click at the distal end of the incomplete vessel tracing.
-Left click at points along the vessel to extend the vessel tracing.
+Left click at points along the vessel path to extend the vessel tracing.

-2.3.3.2 Press “Esc” to end the tracing process when the end of the vessel is reached.
+2.3.3.2 Stop the tracing process when the distal end of the vessel is reached.
 Stop the tracing at the outermost white circle if the distal part of the vessel falls outside the measurement grid (see Figure 4B).

-2.3.4 Adjust the vessel tracings if the vessel path is inaccurately traced at the crossover site (Figure 4C).
+2.3.4 Adjust vessel tracings if the vessel paths are not traced correctly at the crossover site (Figure 4C).

-2.3.4.1 Click the “Select” button and then click at the point on the vessel tracing to be disconnected.
+2.3.4.1 Click the “Select” button and then click at the incorrect point of the vessel tracing.
 Click the “Brea(k) Seg” button to disconnect the vessel tracing at the point selected.
 Select the disconnected segment and click the “(Del) Seg” button to delete it.

-2.3.4.2 Repeat steps 2.3.3.1 and 2.3.3.2 to re-construct the remaining segment.
+2.3.4.2 Re-construct a new vessel tracing using steps 2.3.3.1 and 2.3.3.2.